Road Death Rise in 2013

 Mr. Byrne added that, “We must get back on track and reverse the increase in deaths.
 This means all agencies responsible for road safety must push harder to implement all 144 actions contained in the new Government Road Safety Strategy, which was launched earlier in 2013.
 But critically it means that all of us must accept greater responsibility by becoming custodians and champions for safety on the road.
 By doing this we can save lives and prevent injuries.”

-Of real concern is the number of vulnerable road users killed.
+Of real concern is the number of vulnerable road users killed as Road Death Rise in 2013.
 One third of those who died were a pedestrian (30), a cyclist (5) or a motorcyclist (27).
 Closer examination of pedestrian fatalities shows that a significant proportion of fatalities were aged 50 plus.
 A high proportion of pedestrian fatalities occurred while crossing the road.

 Of significant concern is the fact that nearly twice as many motor cyclists died in 2013 compared to last year.
 27 lives were lost among this group compared to 16 in 2012.